emirasal/Tournament-Game-API/README.md

 I've added an extra field to User table (pendingCoins) to keep track if the user can enter a tournament or not.

 When player enters a tournament.
 They're added to a queue and start searching for other people from different countries.
 To check if they've found a group, a loop is running every 2 seconds and looking at the database.
+(When queue has 5 unique country users, group is formed automatically and users are added to the database)

 To sort the user or country scores for displaying the leaderboard.
 I used the Comparator class to create a custom sorting for class variable (userScore).